There is a civilized way to defuse statues when they become embarrassing.

 We call it the “Statue Park” and that’s what it is.
 Shortly after the bloodless, revolution-less regime change of 1989, hideous communist statues of dictators, mass murderers and their not-at-all innocent ideologues have been methodically removed and transported to an empty plot near the city limits – opposite a new golf club.

 They can be visited there by Western tourists who want a cheap thrill (“How awful…“) before returning downtown to eat their foie gras dinners on a Danube cruise.
 They can be visited by school groups who need to see what not to do again, and even artists and filmmakers who need a historic throwback shot.
 In the meantime the statues don’t bother the victims of authoritarian oppression.

 “This Park is about dictatorship.
 And at the same time, because it can be talked about, described and built up, this Park is about democracy.
 After all, only democracy can provide an opportunity to think freely about dictatorship.”

-Sadly, we still haven’t stopped building new statues, even to long-dead politicians, but that’s the topic of another lament.
+Sadly, we still haven’t stopped building new statues, even to long-dead politicians, and always to stoke contemporary political sentiment.
+But that’s the topic of another lament.